Database: 1990s, object-oriented

+By the start of the decade databases had become a billion-dollar industry in about ten years.
 The 1990s, along with a rise in object-oriented programming, saw a growth in how data in various databases were handled.
 Programmers and designers began to treat the data in their databases as objects.
 That is to say that if a person's data were in a database, that person's attributes, such as their address, phone number, and age, were now considered to belong to that person instead of being extraneous data.
 This allows for relations between data to be related to objects and their attributes and not to individual fields.
 The term "object–relational impedance mismatch" described the inconvenience of translating between programmed objects and database tables.
 Object databases and object–relational databases attempt to solve this problem by providing an object-oriented language (sometimes as extensions to SQL) that programmers can use as alternative to purely relational SQL.
 On the programming side, libraries known as object–relational mappings (ORMs) attempt to solve the same problem.

 2000s, NoSQL and NewSQL

+Database sales grew rapidly during the dotcom bubble and, after its end, the rise of ecommerce.
+The popularity of open source databases such as MySQL has grown since 2000, to the extent that Ken Jacobs of Oracle said in 2005 that perhaps "these guys are doing to us what we did to IBM".

 XML databases are a type of structured document-oriented database that allows querying based on XML document attributes.
 XML databases are mostly used in applications where the data is conveniently viewed as a collection of documents, with a structure that can vary from the very flexible to the highly rigid: examples include scientific articles, patents, tax filings, and personnel records.

 NoSQL databases are often very fast, do not require fixed table schemas, avoid join operations by storing denormalized data, and are designed to scale horizontally.

 In recent years, there has been a strong demand for massively distributed databases with high partition tolerance, but according to the CAP theorem, it is impossible for a distributed system to simultaneously provide consistency, availability, and partition tolerance guarantees.
 A distributed system can satisfy any two of these guarantees at the same time, but not all three.
 For that reason, many NoSQL databases are using what is called eventual consistency to provide both availability and partition tolerance guarantees with a reduced level of data consistency.

 NewSQL is a class of modern relational databases that aims to provide the same scalable performance of NoSQL systems for online transaction processing (read-write) workloads while still using SQL and maintaining the ACID guarantees of a traditional database system.